 Idea: Lukas Bindeus & Volkmar Klien

-Project members: Lukas Bindeus, Isabella Forciniti, Tobias Leibetseder, Astrid Schwarz
+Former Project members: Isabella Forciniti, Astrid Schwarz

-Funded through the project call ‘CALL 2021 – Kunst und Kultur im digitalen Raum‘ by Land Öberösterreich, Bundesministerium für Kunst, Kultur, öffentlicher Dienst und Sport
+‘CALL 2021 – Kunst und Kultur im digitalen Raum‘ by Land Öberösterreich, Bundesministerium für Kunst, Kultur, öffentlicher Dienst und Sport